 Child support is the required amount of money to be paid by one parent to another, typically by the non-primary parent to the primary parent, in order to care for the child.
 Child support calculations in Virginia involve not just monetary payment or support, but they also involve the sharing of out-of-pocket medical expenses for their children.
 When a child support order is entered, a person typically gets a monetary amount that is payable for the support of the children.
 In addition to that, the court will rule as to how the parents are to share any out-of-pocket medical expenses for the child, based on the percentage of each party’s income to the total combined income.

 Often, these legal processes can be complex, and require the assistance of an experienced Leesburg child support lawyer.
-The right family attorney in Leesburg will be able to produce a strong case that can assist you in achieving the best possible outcome for your situation.
-A Leesburg Child support attorney will be able to assist you as soon as possible.
+The right family attorney will be able to produce a strong case that can assist you in achieving the best possible outcome for your situation.
+A capable legal professional will be able to assist you as soon as possible.

 Determining Child Support